 Buying New vs Resale Property in Phuket: Honest Comparison

-New vs resale property in Phuket 2026: off-plan mechanics, payment plans, resale deal pockets, appreciation data, due diligence checklists, developer track records, and a $150k five-year case study.
+New vs resale property in Phuket 2026: off-plan mechanics, payment plans, resale deal pockets, appreciation data, due diligence checklists, developer track.

 Choosing between new (off-plan/primary) and resale in Phuket is choosing between staged payments + developer risk versus what-you-see liquidity + immediate rental.
 European and American buyers should decide based on timeline, risk tolerance, and whether you need cash flow now or price discovery through early-stage pricing.